 Power Elasticity is the concept associated with the response time of the power output and can also be a limiting factor depending on applications.
 For instance, a car needs a short response time for sudden power changes such as single-digit seconds, i.e. ~1 s, while heating applications for instance easily can handle response times ~10 000 s due to heat inertia in the system.
 As a ballpark for applications with power load differences of Max Load = 10-100 x Min Load, acceptable response times are:

 - Cars, Trucks, Aircrafts; ~1 s

-Power Elasticity can of course also be improved through various hybrid solution with an external power accumulator such as battery for a car or a water tank for heating etc.
+Power Elasticity can of course also be improved through the various hybrid solutions with an external power accumulator such as a battery for a car or a water tank for heating etc.

 When all these technology hurdles are solved we look at completely different ranges and operation times per fuel load on all existing powered products.